HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### Retrieval of Payer resources and SMART Launch
 The DTR process will need to retrieve resources from a payer IT system to operate properly.
 This application will need to obtain a FHIR Questionnaire and associated Clinical Quality Language (CQL) logic files in order to execute.
-The payer can specify the endpoint to be a payer's, third party, Utilization Management Organization, or Business Association where ever the questionnaires, CQL, and value sets are made available.
+The payer can specify the endpoint to be a payer's, third party, Utilization Management Organization, or Business Association whereever the questionnaires, CQL, and value sets are made available.

 <p markdown="1" class="notebox">
  <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;All Questionnaires and valuesets retrieved <b>SHALL</b> be version specific, as breaking changes may occur between versions and would likely cause failures or inconsistent data.